OlivierLD/raspberry-coffee/SunFlower/README.md

 Monitor the load of the LiPo battery, with an MPC3008.

-With a photocell(s) (read by the MCP3008 as well), to know how sunny it is.
+Add a photocell(s) (read by the MCP3008 as well), to know how sunny it is.

 Orienting much bigger panels, using *feedback servos* and *stepper motors*.